frederic-perez/AmE-dictionary/data/idioms.md

 __funny feeling__ :two: An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances. _I have a funny feeling that this meeting isn’t going to end in our favor._
 __furball__ __1__ An animal, usually a pet. _I can’t wait to get home—I hate to be away from my furballs for long!_
 __fuss about__
+__fussbudget__ :dart: _informal_ One who tends to be fussy or particular, usually to an excessive or unnecessary degree.
+Primarily heard in US. _Don’t be such a fussbudget, huh?
+This really isn’t a big deal._ _Of course Vanessa found some miniscule issue that no one else would have noticed.
+She’s such a fussbudget._
 __futz__ _v_ In James Ellroy’ novels, “futz” is a verb that means to waste time, to mess around, or to fiddle with something without really accomplishing anything.
 It’s often used to describe a character who is procrastinating or avoiding doing something important or necessary.
 __fuzz man__ _slang_ The police.
 __fuzz__ :three: _slang_ The police. _Come on, we’ve got to get out of here before the fuzz show up and bust us!_